-Project Background: County

-Landowner/Project Name USDA Program

-Practice(s)with Codes(s)

-Total Amount of Area(s) of Potential Effect (in A cres)Total Project Area Size (in Acres)

-Project Location: TownshipN RangeW Section (1/4 Sec)

-Planned Construction Date

-If pipeline/trail (linear ft., L and W)

-If there are other partner(s), please name

-ark and label the practice and vities, i.e. ground/building dis

-Describe the current land use, any previous disturban

-Check the Yes or No boxif there are any know Sites are such places as artifact scatters, mo bridges, dams, water control structur 1.
-Age of building(s)/site(s) or date(s) built: 2.
-Ground level photographs of outside of build 3.
-Individually, what kind of physical shape are unds or earthworks, cemeteries, pri ires, historic roads/trails/fences, and dings/sites are required for any build vy pits, old foundations, ruins, trash pits/piles. dings on or near the disturbed site.

-Form submitted by: Field Office Date

-2 nd Level Reviewer: Position: Date

-If applicable, submit this form with the NEPA cl hecklist

-Additional Notes if necessary (including ac ditional practice names wit h codes; or locations T/R/S(Q):
+Project Background: Landowner/Project Name County USDA Program If Other (e.g. CTA) please name Practice(s)with Codes(s) Total Amount of Area(s) of Potential Effec et (in Acres)Total Project Area Size (in Acres) Project Location: Township Mandatory Attachments (on separate sh add and label township lines; 2.
+Note details of anticipated proje 3.
+Only the relevant sections of de d at 1in. = 2000 to 4000ft. and an aerial photo scaled at 1in. to 66 and mark and label the practice and project boundaries exactly or ect activities, i.e. ground/building disturbance (label maps as necessign drawings showing soil disturbance boundaries (e.g. plan view n all maps; ssary); ws).
+Describe the current fand use, any previous u isturbance in the project area, and any proposed disturbance (including de . p) Sites are such places as artifact scatt bridges, dams, water contro 1.
+Age of building(s)/site(s) or date(s) b 2.
+Ground level photographs of outside ny known buildings/sites in the project area.
+Yes No leters, mounds or earthworks, cemeteries, privy pits, old foundations, ruins, old structures, historic roads/trails/fences, and trash pits/piles. built: of buildings/sites are required for any buildings on or near the disturbed site. hape are they in? (good, fair or poor and explain reasoning) Form submitted by: Field OfficeDate 2 nd Level Reviewer: Position:Date If applicable, submit this form with the N EPA checklist Additional Notes if necessary (include ling additional practice names with codes; or locations T/R/S S(Q): 1

 Use or attach additional pages as necessary.